hughdtt/poke-profiles/README.md

 ---

-<p align="center"> Simple web page using vanilla Javascript to generate pokemon profiles; showcasing PokeAPI.
+<p align="center"> Simple web page using Javascript (and a little Jquery) to generate pokemon profiles; showcasing PokeAPI.
     <br>
 </p>